emars/spelling/README.md

 thsi repository contains many spleling errros.

-I hope somne will open a PR to fix!
+I hope someone will opn a PR to fix!